---

 * Overall Solr performance and throughput

-Contact Acquia Support if you expect sustained high use that could affect your Acquia Search subscription limits (queries, documents, disk space).
+Contact Acquia Support if you expect sustained high use that could affect your Acquia Search subscription limits, such as queries, documents, and disk space.

 If necessary, you or your development team can temporarily adjust flood‑control limits at the application level to stay within your contractual entitlements.
 Refer to the troubleshooting article for configuration details and examples: [The Acquia Search flood control mechanism has blocked a Solr query due to API use limits.](/acquia-cloud-platform/help/92851-acquia-search-flood-control-mechanism-has-blocked-solr-query-due-api-usage-limits "The Acquia Search flood control mechanism has blocked a Solr query due to API usage limits")